← Back to Blog

 Read the contract for price increase clauses.
 Some vendors reserve the right to raise prices on annual renewals, others lock rates for multi-year terms.
 Understand whether your monthly price is guaranteed or subject to change with 30-60 days notice.

-Why Forthcast Offers Better Inventory Planner Pricing for Shopify Merchants
+Why Forthcast Costs Less for Shopify Merchants

 Forthcast approaches pricing differently than legacy inventory management platforms because it's built specifically for Shopify merchants, not retrofitted from enterprise systems designed for retailers with physical locations and complex ERP requirements.

-The pricing is flat-rate starting at $299/month with no SKU limits, no order volume caps, and no revenue-based fees.
+The pricing is flat-rate at $19.99/month with no SKU limits, no order volume caps, and no revenue-based fees.
 A store with 500 SKUs pays the same as one with 5,000 SKUs.
 A merchant doing $100K monthly pays the same as one doing $1M monthly.
 This structure means your software costs stay predictable as you grow, and you're never penalized for success.

 There are no per-transaction fees, no per-channel fees, and no additional charges for connecting multiple Shopify stores.
 The AI forecasting engine that powers Forthcast analyzes your historical sales data, identifies patterns, and generates reorder recommendations without requiring you to configure complex algorithms or hire a data analyst.
 The system handles seasonality, trend detection, and promotional impact automatically.